-First Resource Bank (the "Bank") was incorporated on January 10, 2005 under the laws of the Commonwealth of Pennsylvania and is a Pennsylvania state chartered bank.
-The Bank commenced operations on May 2, 2005 and is a full service bank providing personal and business lending and deposit services.
+First Resource Bank (the "Bank") is incorporated under the laws of the Commonwealth of Pennsylvania and is a Pennsylvania state chartered bank.
+The Bank is a full service bank providing personal and business lending and deposit services.
 As a state chartered bank, the Bank is subject to regulation of the Pennsylvania Department of Banking and Securities and the Federal Deposit Insurance Corporation.
 The region served by the Bank is the southeastern area of Pennsylvania.